careers-dna-analyst-990x358-v2

 • Good speaking and writing skills

-Even though DNA analysts work in a lab setting, they still need to make sure that they can work well in a team environment.
-Most of the time, those working in the lab will have a regular workday schedule, but the role may also require late hours or travel to a crime scene or complete an analysis to make a deadline.
-In some cases, the DNA analyst job position may require a presentation of findings in a courtroom setting.
+Even though DNA analysts work in a lab setting, they still need to ensure they can work well in a team environment.
+Most of the time, those working in the lab will have a regular workday schedule, but the role may also require late hours, travel to a crime scene, or completing an analysis to make a deadline.
+In some cases, the DNA analyst position may require presenting findings in a courtroom.

 • Working with DNA collected from a crime scene to identify unique DNA profiles